-- must pursue criminal charges.
-The complainant maintains his/her rights throughout the process. - Complainants have the right to decline reporting to law enforcement. - Complainants have the right to request assistance with changing academic, living, transportation, and working situations or protective measures, if such accommodations are available, regardless of whether the complainants choose to report the crime to Campus Police or local law enforcement. - Complainants have the right to request confidentiality from the accused. - Complainants have a right to amnesty.
+- Complainants have the right to decline reporting to law enforcement. - Complainants have the right to request assistance with changing academic, living, transportation, and working situations or protective measures, if such accommodations are available, regardless of whether the complainants choose to report the crime to Campus Police or local law enforcement. - Complainants have the right to request confidentiality from the accused. - Complainants have a right to amnesty.
 Information reported by an individual during an investigation concerning use of drugs or alcohol will not be used against the individual in a disciplinary proceeding or voluntarily reported to law enforcement.